AI is Disrupting HR/IS: Sunset Time for Legacy systems like Workday and SuccessFactors?

 Traditional HR systems rely heavily on structured data – neatly organised information that fits into predefined categories.
 Our organisations are becoming more complex, not the line-manager led, hierarchical pyramid that the legacy HR systems are founded on.

-I’ve literally been in a situation where a 500 person organisation moved to a flat tribe model, and we didn’t need a line managers to lead work, we had a hierarchy of product owners and agile coaches.
+I’ve literally been in a situation where a 500 person organisation moved to a flat tribe model, and we didn’t need line managers to lead work, we had a hierarchy of product owners and agile coaches.
 But the global HR team required this group to have a “line manager” because Workday (the HR/IS system) was setup so.
 We ended up hiring an assistant, calling the position a “line manager” in Workday, and her task was literally to approve the HR workflows in the system.
 Didn’t make any sense whatsover.

 The AI revolution in tech builds on a totally different logic.
 You don’t need a hierarchy or linear thinking.
 You can build it on the complex reality, because the AI can deal with unstructured data.
 AI-leveraged employee information systems can deal with a both-and world; connecting traditional hierarchies, tribes, project organisations, and external workforce such as freelancers and contractors.
 There’s a wealth of other, external unstructured data, like employee feedback, performance reviews, and even social media posts.
 This data is still valuable, but leveraging it has largely been unrealistic on these legacy systems – while AI thrives on unstructured data.